Power Without Glory

 Power Without Glory is a 1950 historical novel written by Australian author Frank Hardy, following the life and ambitions of John West, a politician born into a working-class family who rises to prominence in Australian federal politics.

-Following the novel's publication, Ellen Wren, the wife of bookmaker and businessman John Wren sued Hardy for libel, claiming that the characters of John West and his wife Nellie were modelled on the Wrens, and that Nellie's affair in the novel was libellous to Ellen Wren.
+Following the novel's publication, Ellen Wren, the wife of bookmaker and businessman John Wren sued Hardy for criminal libel, claiming that the characters of John West and his wife Nellie were modelled on the Wrens, and that Nellie's affair in the novel was libellous to Ellen Wren.
 Ultimately Hardy was cleared and publication allowed.

 Publication

-The work was originally self-published, with illustrations by Hardy's friend "Amb" Dyson, with the subtitle "a novel in three parts by Frank J. Hardy, Ross Franklyn".
+The work was originally self-published, with illustrations by "Amb" Dyson, a friend of Hardy, with the subtitle "a novel in three parts by Frank J. Hardy, Ross Franklyn".
 "Ross Franklyn" was the pseudonym Hardy had always used prior to Power Without Glory.
-This combination of real name and pen name was also used in Hardy's 1961 book The Hard Way which describes the difficulties "Ross Franklyn" had in having the book published, and the problems Frank Hardy faced in answering the criminal libel charge against him arising from the publication.
+This combination of real name and pen name was also used in Hardy's 1961 book The Hard Way, which described the difficulties "Ross Franklyn" had in having the book published, and the problems Hardy faced in answering the criminal libel charge against him arising from the publication.

-Hardy was a member of the Communist Party of Australia, which features in the novel as the enemy of the protagonist.
-After the novel's publication, Hardy would run unsuccessfully for office as a member of the Communist Party.
+Hardy was a member of the Communist Party of Australia, which featured in the novel as the enemy of the protagonist; and the work was completed whilst at Camp Eureka in 1949.
+After the novel's publication, Hardy unsuccessfully ran for office as a member of the Communist Party.

 Hardy wrote in his later work, The Hard Way, that he felt dissatisfied with the final chapters of the novel.
 In his desire to complete the long work at a manageable length for publication, and with the threats regarding the novel's publication, Hardy felt the final chapters were hurried.

-The publication of Power Without Glory and its success has been credited as being linked to the creation of the Australasian Book Society, which Hardy was key to founding.
+The publication of Power Without Glory and its success was credited as being linked to the creation of the Australasian Book Society, which Hardy was key to founding.